 - Arrive and approach schools.
 Some people arrive in a particular Asian country on a tourist visa and decide they would like to stay, so they will need to work to support themselves.
 This is when they approach English language schools and apply for a teaching position.
 If successful the school will sponsor you and get a work permit so you can teach for them.

-RELATED: How to Teach English in Japan
+RELATED: Japan is one of the most popular countries to teach English.
+Here’s How to Teach English in Japan

 Working Conditions and Job Benefits from Teaching English in Asia